codecraft3r/minecraft-club-site/technic-launcher-install.md

 ## Technic Launcher Install

 **Step 1:** Install Java 8 for your platform.
-If on windows, select "Windows Offline x64" on the download page.
+If on windows, select "Windows Offline (64 bit)" on the download page.
 Link: [www.java.com/download/manual.jsp](https://www.java.com/download/manual.jsp)
 (If you can't run the installer and you're on windows, add .exe to the end of the filename)

 **Step 2:** Install the Technic Launcher for your platform.
 Link: [https://www.technicpack.net/download](https://www.technicpack.net/download)